NandosUK/infrastructure-terraform-modules/README.md

 This repository contains Terraform modules for various infrastructure components.
 We use `semantic-release` to manage versioning and releases.

-## Use of modules
+# Contribute

-You can find specific examples inside [each module folder](gcp).
+You can find specific examples and available variables inside [each module folder](gcp).
 Here is an example on how to use cloud run v1 module:

 ```hcl
 module "cloud_run" {